grbeno/grbeno.github.io/pages/dj_async_chat.md

 ```

-The "REDISHOST" provided from the cloud platform, while "redis" is the default for local development, as you will see in the next section.
+The "REDISHOST" environment variable provided from the cloud platform, while "redis" is the default for local development, as you will see in the next section.

 ### 2. Deploying